reillysiemens/aaanimal/docs/index.rst

 Aaanimal
 ========

-Aaanimal is a Python extension module for generating mostly unique, friendly names.
+Aaanimal is a Python extension module for generating friendly, mostly unique names.
 The name is a play on GfyCat's `AdjectiveAdjectiveAnimal URL nomenclature <GfyCat>`_.
 It is written in `Rust`_ using `PyO3`_.